SwissArmyRonin/SwissArmyRonin.github.io/MiscNotes.md

 This page contains a collection of unrelated notes pertaining to issues I have Googled more than once.

+## Free S/MIME certificates

+[Actalis](https://extrassl.actalis.it/portal/uapub/freemail?lang=en) provides free S/MIME certifcates for non-commercial use.

+## Allow changing the password on first login via RDP

+Add a line to the RDP file with the text (or change the existing one):

+    enablecredsspsupport:i:0

+Afterwards, delete the line again.
+[Technet](https://technet.microsoft.com/en-us/library/ff393716) has a good explanation.

 ## Removing bloat ware from a new Windows machine

 [Removing bloat ware from a new Windows machine](http://osherove.com/blog/2017/9/29/removing-bloatware-from-a-new-windows-machine.html)